MetaMask/onchain-svg-nft-tickets/README.md

 ## Building and Running our Project

-We have several npm scripts to help us build and run our project locally Let's get our local blockchain environment up and running.
+We have several npm scripts to help us build and run our project locally.
+Let's get our local blockchain environment up and running.

-Build our contracts and generate types we can use in our NextJS app.
+Build our contracts and generate the types that we can use in our NextJS app.

 From the root of the project run: